 In addition, the bank reaffirmed its strategy in the stablecoin segment, outlining plans either to develop its own platform or form a partnership to create institutional-grade digital payments infrastructure.

-On 15 October, Bank of America released its Q3 2025 results for the calendar quarter ended 30 September.
+On 15 October, Bank of America released its Q3 2025 financial results for the quarter ended 30 September.
 The key figures compared with those from the same period a year earlier are as follows:

 Revenue by segment: